Mercury Planetary Orbiter - spacecraft

 - four reaction wheel assemblies, controlled by two sets of wheel drive electronics;

-- two redundant sets of four 22-Newton hydrazine / MON-3 (Mixed Oxides of Nitrogen, a mixture of nitrogen tetroxide and 3 per cent of nitric oxide) thrusters to provide the change in velocity (ΔV) needed for orbit capture and orbit lowering to the MMO and MPO operational orbits;
+- two redundant sets of four 22-Newton hydrazine / MON-3 (Mixed Oxides of Nitrogen, a mixture of nitrogen tetroxide and three per cent nitric oxide) thrusters to provide the change in velocity (ΔV) needed for orbit capture and orbit lowering to Mio's and the MPO's operational orbits;

 - two redundant sets of four 10-Newton monopropellant (hydrazine) thrusters for attitude control and reaction wheel momentum off-loading.